Schedule of EBSA Conference 2024 and Preconference courses

 Break out 5 Bowtie Analysis: A Visual Risk Management Tool

-By Vibeke Vibeke Halkjaer-Knudsen, Jaspreet Chana
+By Vibeke Halkjaer-Knudsen, Jaspreet Chana

 This breakout session will take a detailed look at Bowtie Analysis and how it can be applied to the Biosafety Industry to understand and effectively communicate the risks associated with the inadvertent or intentional release of dangerous pathogens.